Stewart Parker

-James Stewart Parker (20 October 1941 – 2 November 1988) was a Northern Irish playwright.
+James Stewart Parker (20 October 1941 – 2 November 1988) was a Northern Irish playwright, poet, and screenwriter.
+His works include Spokesong a play with music first produced in 1975; the 1984 film Blue Money, and the 1987 six-part drama for television Lost Belongings, about The Troubles.
+The Stewart Parker Trust Award, a bursary for new Irish playwrights, was established soon after his death.

-Early life
+Early life and education

+Born into a working-class family at 86 Larkfield Road, Sydenham, East Belfast on 20 October 1941, James Stewart Parker was one of the post-Second World War generation to be the first in their family to attain third-level education.

+He attended Strand Primary School, then Ashfield Secondary and Sullivan Upper Schools.

-Born into a working-class family in East Belfast in 1941, he was one of the post-WWII generation to be the first in their family to attain third-level education.
-At Queen’s University Belfast in the early 1960s, he was a founding member of the Belfast Writers’ Group convened by Philip Hobsbaum, along with Seamus Heaney.
+At Queen's University Belfast in the early 1960s, he was a founding member of the Belfast Writers' Group convened by Philip Hobsbaum, along with Seamus Heaney.
 But his long-term passion was theatre.
 Having been influenced as a schoolboy by the visionary teacher John Malone, he immersed himself in student drama as an undergraduate.
 His studies were interrupted for a time when he was diagnosed with a bone cancer that resulted in the amputation of his left leg.
 Parker later captured this experience in his novel Hopdance, edited by his biographer Marilynn Richtarik and published posthumously in 2017.

-After embarking on an MA at Queen’s, he married Kate Ireland in 1964 and immediately left Belfast for the United States, where for several years he taught English literature at Hamilton College and Cornell University in upstate New York.
-His five years in the US coincided with seismic cultural events, including the Civil Rights Movement and protests against the Vietnam War.
+After embarking on an MA at Queen’s University, he married Kate Ireland in 1964 and immediately left Belfast for the United States, where for several years he taught English literature at Hamilton College and Cornell University in upstate New York.
+His five years in the United States coincided with seismic cultural events, including the Civil rights movement and protests against the Vietnam War.

-Parker’s return to Ireland in 1969 coincided with another historical watershed: the outbreak of the conflict known as the Troubles, which reawakened the barely dormant tensions between the Protestant and Catholic traditions in the partition state of Northern Ireland.
-This conflict shaped the core of Parker’s work as a dramatist, which began as a features writer for BBC radio.
+Parker's return to Ireland in 1969 coincided with another historical watershed: the outbreak of the conflict known as the Troubles, which reawakened the barely dormant tensions between Northern Ireland's Protestant and Catholic traditions.
+This conflict shaped the core of Parker’s work as a dramatist, which began as a features writer for BBC Radio.